 Columbia Law School Professor Suzanne Goldberg was the first guest on a new WNYC Radio podcast series that explores potential remedies for the sexual harassment, assault, and discrimination crisis in America.
 Host Jami Floyd said the four-part series, “Beyond #MeToo,” aims to move the national conversation from awareness to action.

-Goldberg led a conversation and field questions from listeners about employee rights and companies’ legal responsibilities.
+Goldberg led a conversation and fielded questions from listeners about employee rights and companies’ legal responsibilities.
 She explained the nuances between sexual harassment and assault from a legal perspective and in the larger context of social norms.

 The law “criminalizes various forms of sexual assault, from nonconsensual touching to rape, and much in between,” explained Goldberg.
 “In those situations, a prosecutor has to prove to a jury that the defendant engaged in this conduct beyond a reasonable doubt.”